How shall I mourn the demise of Prime TV on this World Press Freedom Day?

 If there was one language he spoke more fluently than journalism, it was humility.
 In his dressing, in the car he drove and in his interaction with people, my brother remained the true definition of humble.
 But he was bigger than he portrayed himself.
 From being a simple cameraman at the Zambia National Broadcasting Authority, he had built a huge platform for Zambians to air their views on governance matters.
 What Prime TV couldn’t capture was captured by his other media outlet, Joy FM.
 But all that never made my brother egotistic.

+Prime TV had grown so big in popularity, that it was slowly turning into the national broadcaster.
+Government authorities conceded this fearful fact.
+Even when the Head of State was addressing Parliament, Zambians preferred to watch via Prime TV.
+On several occasions, ministers would pay Prime TV to re-broadcast ZNBC programmes where they featured, knowing few people watched the State broadcaster, yet Zambians paid TV levy to sustain its operations.
+My Prime TV brother had conquered the airwaves, yet he remained humble.

-He called me “ba bosi” and he would shout at his staff for making me wait at the reception whenever I visited his office to get some encouragement on how to survive under a shrinking space for private media.
+He called me “ba bosi” and he would rebuke his staff for making me wait at the reception whenever I visited his office to get some encouragement on how to survive under a shrinking space for private media.

 “How come you don’t know this man?
 Next time he comes, bring him straight to my office,” he told the security officer on my previous visit to his Prime TV building where we held a meeting that culminated into the first ever studio based public discussion forum, which featured Constitutional lawyer John Sangwa SC, Patrick Nshindano, the Electoral Commission of Zambia (ECZ) Executive Director and Council of Churches in Zambia (CCZ) general secretary Fr Emmanuel Chikoya.